oist/Usiigaci/README.md

 #### Tracking using Usiigaci tracker

-A python tracking software is developed using the [trackpy](hhttps://soft-matter.github.io/trackpy/v0.3.2/) by Dr. Andrei Rares.
+A python tracking software is developed based on the [trackpy](https://soft-matter.github.io/trackpy/v0.3.2/) libraries and others.
-1. The segmented masks from Mask R-CNN are loaded and tracked using trackpy.
+The tracker is the work by Dr. Andrei Rares.

+##### Prerequisite:
+1. modify the Imageitem class of PyQtGraph overwrite the ImageItem.py into python/site-packages/pyqtgraph/graphicsItems folder

+##### Using the Usiigaci tracker:
+1. Launch the tracker GUI by

+'''
+python cell_main.py
+'''

+2. open the folder to the cell microscopy images.
+The tracker will load the segmented masks by looking at mask folder name with maskfolder usffix
+3. Run cell tracking and the cell tracking will be done on using the mask generated from Mask R-CNN.

-2. The tracking results that are suboptimal from segmentation error were repaired.
+The tracking results that are suboptimal from segmentation error were repaired.

-3. A GUI is used to allow user to double check the results and deleted bad tracks if they exists.
+4. After tracking is finished.
+If there are bad tracks.
+Users can deselect that track in the cell list.

+Alternatively, users can also take advantage of select all tracks, or select complete tracks (only the tracks that are recognized and tracked through all the frames).

+5. Click "Save selection" to save the track results into "tracks.csv", labeled images, as well as rendered movies (you need ffmpeg) into a folder.

-4. The XY coordinate, area, perimeter, and angle (in radians) is extracted using scikit-image regionprops methods.
+6. The XY coordinate, area, perimeter, and orientation (angle between long axis and x axis in radians, note not the orientation index in cell migration) is extracted using scikit-image's measure.regionprops.
-5. the results are saved into "tracks.csv" files and tracked images as well as movies are saved also.

 #### Tracking using other tracking software